davidhozic/discord-advertisement-framework/docs/source/guide/core/logging.rst

 Logging (core)
 ====================

+.. versionchanged:: v2.7

+    Added **invite link tracking**

 .. |PK| replace:: **[Primary Key]**
 .. |FK| replace:: **[Foreign Key]**

-The framework allows to log sent messages for each :ref:`GUILD`/:ref:`USER` (if you set the "logging" to True inside the :ref:`GUILD` or :ref:`USER` object).
+The logging module is responsible for 2 types of logging:

+1. **Messages** - Logs (attempts of) sent messages
+2. **Invite links** - Tracks new member joins with configured invite links.

+Logging can be enabled for each :class:`~daf.guild.GUILD` / :class:`~daf.guild.USER` if the ``logging`` parameter is set to ``True``.

-Logging is handled thru so called **logging managers**.
-Currently, 3 different managers exists:
+It is handled thru so called **logging managers** and currently 3 exist:

-- LoggerJSON: Used for saving file logs in the JSON format. (:ref:`JSON Logging (file)`)
+- LoggerJSON: (default) Logging into JSON files. (:ref:`JSON Logging (file)`)
+- LoggerSQL:  Logging into a relational database (local or remote). (:ref:`Relational Database Log (SQL)`)
-- LoggerCSV:  Used for saving file logs in the CSV format, where certain fields are still JSON. (:ref:`CSV Logging (file)`)
+- LoggerCSV:  Logging into CSV files, where certain fields are still JSON. (:ref:`CSV Logging (file)`)

-- LoggerSQL:  Used for saving relational database logs into a remote database. (:ref:`Relational Database Log (SQL)`)
-- Custom logger: User can create a custom logger if they desire. (:ref:`Custom Logger`)
+Each logging manager can have a backup manager specified by it's ``fallback`` parameter.

-If a logging managers fails saving a log, then it's fallback manager will be used temporarily to store the log.
+If current manager fails, it's fallback manager will be used temporarily to store the log.
-It will only use the fallback once and then, at the next message, the original manager will be used.
+It will only use the fallback once and then, at the next logging attempt, the original manager will be used.

 .. figure:: ./images/logging_process.drawio.svg

     Logging process with fallback

 JSON Logging (file)
 =========================
-The logs are written in the JSON format and saved into a JSON file, that has the name of the guild or an user you were sending messages into.
+The logs are written in the JSON format and saved into a JSON file, that has the name of the guild / user you were sending messages into.
-The JSON files are fragmented by day and stored into folder ``Year/Month/Day``, this means that each day a new JSON file will be generated for that specific day for easier managing, for example, if today is ``13.07.2022``, the log will be saved into the file that is located in
+The JSON files are grouped by day and stored into folder ``Year/Month/Day``, this means that each day a new JSON file will be generated for that specific day for easier managing, for example, if today is ``13.07.2022``, the log will be saved into the file that is located in

 .. code-block::